dkk/DivingCheatSheets/README.md

 - [PDF: Diving cheat sheet](./es/diving_sheet_es.pdf)
 - [LaTeX: Diving cheat sheet](./es/diving_sheet_es.tex)

-# Contribution
+# Contributing

-- Any improvements are appreciated
 - Create own images: I don't really remember where most of the images come from and have no idea what the licensing is.
 The one with the flags is mine.
+- Translations
+- Ganerally, any improvements are appreciated